MaRf1Mm/Script.json-Converter-for-Rust/README.md

 # Script.json-Converter-for-Rust
-**A basic JSON converter for Rust, designed to translate addresses from script.json into HEX format, streamlining modding and development work.**
+**A basic JSON converter for Rust, designed to translate addresses from script.json into HEX format.**

 ## Description
 - This project is a C# application designed to filter and transform JSON data based on specific 'Signature' fields provided in a separate text file.